redcross/smoke-alarm-portal/INSTALL.md

 8. Start the smoke-alarm-portal app

-   For development, you can just do this:
+   For development, you can just do this (make sure you have a postgres server running first):

         $ npm start